WBRE-TV: News operation

-WBRE led the ratings for most of the 1950s until ABC affiliate WNEP-TV jumped ahead in 1959.
+WBRE led the ratings for most of the 1950s until WNEP-TV jumped ahead in 1959.
 During the 1950s and 1960s, mirroring the century-long rivalry between Scranton and Wilkes-Barre, WBRE ruled Wilkes-Barre while WDAU-TV (now WYOU) dominated Scranton.
 Channel 28 jumped back in the lead in the early-1960s and went back and forth for first place with WDAU until 1978 when WNEP took the lead.
 It fell to third for most of the 1980s, even with NBC's powerhouse prime time lineup.
 In the mid-1990s, the station briefly surpassed long-dominant WNEP, then fell again to second after the sale to Nexstar.

 In 2002, WBRE and WYOU dropped their separate weekday morning and noon newscasts in favor of Pennsylvania Morning and Pennsylvania Midday which were jointly-produced and simulcast on both stations.
 Since the two have both trailed WNEP in the news ratings by a wide margin for most of the last thirty years, a major shakeup in format occurred in fall 2006.
 While WYOU went with a talk/debate format for its weeknight shows, WBRE News became more of the traditional news program.
 This set a more clear competition against WNEP.
 At the beginning of 2008, WYOU dropped the weekday shared productions and started airing the first hour of the nationally syndicated morning show The Daily Buzz at 6 while debuting its own noon news.

 On June 9, 2008, there were several more changes made on the two stations.
 WBRE re-launched its news operation as WBRE Eyewitness News.
 It had previously used the Eyewitness News moniker from the mid-1980s until 2001.
 This coincided with news set, music package, graphics, and weather system upgrades.
 There were also some on-air personnel changes.
 Anchor Andy Mehalshick became a weeknight field anchor.
 Candice Kelly, who had been anchoring on WYOU, moved to the weeknight newscasts on WBRE back in mid-May and was joined by newcomer Drew Speier.
 In addition, WBRE and WYOU's midday shows switched anchors.
 Mark Hiller moved from WBRE to WYOU while Eva Mastromatteo switched over to this station.
 Hiller also debuted as anchor of WYOU News First at 4 on weeknights.
 That station became the first in the area to broadcast local news at that time.
 This was followed at 4:30 by The Insider which moved from its 7 o'clock slot.
 WYOU then dropped its 5 p.m. newscast and aired two episodes of Judge Judy.
 Finally weeknights at 6 o'clock, Lyndall Stout (who anchored on WBRE) joined Eric Scheiner for the half-hour WYOU Inter@ctive.
 That station also launched a new weeknight newscast, WYOU News at 7.
 WNEP already aired local news at that time on weeknights.
 All of the preceding changes were an attempt to better compete against WNEP and get more ratings.